intelligent-username/Photo-Utility-Imperium/README.md

 - **File Format Converter**
   Convert an image file to any format you need (PNG, JPEG, etc.).

+- **PDF Merger**
+  Merge PDFs and add pages between them.

 ## Requirements

 To run this project locally, you need to have:

 - Python 3.0 or higher
-- Flask installed
-- A code editor such as VSCode or any other IDE supporting Python
+- A code editor (like VSCode) or any other IDE to Python on
+- The required libraries (from readme.txt (see step 2 below))

 ### Installation